mrquincle/horizon/README.md

     Flash Size     : 0 MB
     JFFS Size      : 0 sectors (0 KB)
     Image Mode     : Single

+In the scripts in sbin you see a lot of references to "nvram_get" and "nvram_set".
+You can indeed use these commands such as "nvram_get 2860 WdogEnable" to check if the watchdog timer is enabled, etc. One example:

     $> nvram_get VlanId0Members
     "eth2 eth3 ra0 rai0"

+There are several interfaces defined, but there seems nothing I can connect to further down into the box.
+Pity!
+Most likely the chips communicate over something else with each other.

     $> ifconfig
     br0       Link encap:Ethernet  HWaddr DC:71:44:D5:A4:70
               inet addr:10.0.0.2  Bcast:10.255.255.255  Mask:255.0.0.0